zbjornson/gcloud-trace/README.md

 ```

 The `tracing.Express` middleware traces requests end-to-end with a root span,
-which is automatically labeled with the method, URL, status code and response
+which is automatically labeled with the method, URL, hostname, status code and
-size.
-That span is exposed as `req.trace` if you want to add child spans in
+response size.
+That span is exposed as `req.trace` if you want to add child
-your request handlers or other middleware.
+spans in your request handlers or other middleware.

 Use the `config` to set rate limiting on tracing (default is unlimited):